aulivyai/server-admin/README.md

 This is a simple PHP project where you need to be authenticated to be able to add/remove server from the database

-# database
+# Database

 MySql database named server
-a `.sql` file is included to create the database
+A `.sql` file is included to create the database
+The connection information can be found and edited in `app/Config/Config.php`

-consist of the folowing 2 table and fields
+The database consist of the folowing 2 tables and fields

 ## user